MemoryRemind/MemAssist/CONTRIBUTION.md

 - email a developer (ferris.dweik@gmail.com, rnai2@illinois.edu, tsxiang2@illinois.edu)

-Any proposed new features should add to functionallity in a meaningful way
+Any proposed new features should add to functionallity in a meaningful way.
+Pull requests are always welcome.
+If you contribute your name will be credited in CONTRIBUTORS.ms

-Follow commom etiquite for coding conventions
+Follow commom etiquite for coding conventions.